Beta

 • The episode casts Earth Day as a reminder that collective action can change the trajectory of climate and environmental policy.

-London, Smog, and the Clean Air Act
+Section 1: The London smog, public health, and the Clean Air Act

 "It's never just one thing, it's never just one hero" - Kate Marvel, climate scientist